Fly Fishing

 We know, a good portion of fish dietary comes from many aquatic insects.
 From simple flies to grasshoppers, from underwater nymphs to caterpillars; the range is huge.
 So, what is the problem if we target them with the insects they live on.

-Targeting carps with flies could be disheartening.
+Targeting carp with flies could be disheartening.
 And carp fishing, particularly our carps may not take artificial flies at all.
 And I don’t know if targeting carps could even be considered as fly fishing in any way.
 Because, in general, fly fishing is about casting over and over in a certain area, lots of movements in and out of water, sometimes on boats blah blah blah and all the opposite things that we practice for carps.
 So, I want to exclude carps and saltwater species from my list in this article.

 Possible Fly Fishing Method in Bangladesh.